Inria-Berlin/MLaftermath/README.md

-# workshop-template
+# MLaftermath workshop website

-A Jekyll template for a simple workshop website, based on the [Minima theme](https://github.com/jekyll/minima), designed for hosting on [gh-pages](https://pages.github.com/).
+This website uses a Jekyll template for a simple workshop website, based on the [Minima theme](https://github.com/jekyll/minima), designed for hosting on [gh-pages](https://pages.github.com/).

 Works best for about 5 pages of instructions, plus index, all written in Markdown.
 The navigation to the main pages is exposed at top and bottom of each page for easy stepping through the lessons.

-> p.s. this is the minimal template--for a slightly more refined look, try the Bootstrap version [workshop-template-b](https://github.com/evanwill/workshop-template-b)

 ## Why?